 Analytical cookies help us to analyse user behaviour, mainly to see if the users are able to find and act on things that they are looking for.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 Tools used: Google Analytics

 The Salt Spring Island Transit System is seeking feedback from the public as a part of the fare review process.
 The fare review process looks to assess existing fare pricing and products to ensure they balance affordability, ridership growth, and cost recovery (the percentage of transit operating expenses which are funded by passenger fare revenue).
 As a part of this process, the Capital Regional District's (CRD) Salt Spring Island Local Community Commission (LCC) Invites you to complete this short 5-10 minute survey and provide your input on changes being considered for transit in Salt Spring Island.
+The survey will be open until Sunday, January 25th.

 How is transit funded?